MarkMoene/MoonPhaseCalendar/README.md

 - Select *Sketch > Include Library > .ZIP Library...* and
 - Select the downloaded file `TM1637-1.0.0.zip`.

-This installs the library in the `Arduino\libraries\TM1637-1.0.0` subdirectory in your home directory.
+On Windows this installs the library in the `Arduino\libraries\TM1637-1.0.0` subdirectory in your home directory.
 The library appears under *Contributed libraries* at the bottom of the *Sketch > Include Library* list.
 You may now remove the downloaded .zip file.

 ### Developing and testing the software